myntra/roulette/Readme.md

   to allow rule execution status propagation.
 - Methods to be invoked from the rules file must also be of the above signature.
 - Invalid/Malformed rules are skipped and the error is logged.
+- The pipe `|` operator takes a previously evaluated value and passes it to the next function as the last argument.
 - For more information on go templating: [text/template](https://golang.org/pkg/text/template/)